E-invoicing compliance and regulatory updates - Portugal

 B2B Voluntary -

-Archiving requirement: Invoices must be stored for 10 years, digitally within Portugal or the EU, ensuring accessibility, readability, and data integrity.
+Archiving requirement: Invoices must be stored for 10 years, ensuring accessibility, readability, and data integrity.

 Electronic Invoicing in Portugal